 The character of the rotationally symmetrical images can be changed considerably by rearranging the central quartet.
 The symmetry of the whole is retained if you rotate the images of a group of cards by 90° or several times, as long as the contours of the group itself are rotationally symmetrical.
 If you want to try changes and don't want to lose an image that you think is beautiful, save it.

 You can also play with larger patterns by using the four-pronged spiral previously shown as a template.
 Open the 8x8 layout and build two of these templates into the lower and upper left quarters.
 Place the next copy of the template at any height in the blank area on the right and fill in the remaining area as if the tiles were shifted through the width of one or more cards.

 Finally, you can work with even larger layouts as long as the cards aren't too small to play with.
 Create the four-pointed spiral in the centre or anywhere on the edge of the selected format.
 Now place cards on the free edges of the copy to extend the white and black ribbons and fold them around each other as long as there is room.
 You will be amazed at the results.
 If this game takes longer than expected, please save the picture so you can continue later.

 Ambiguous pictures: On the internet we may find many ambiguous images.
 An example is the Necker cube that is known since 1832.
-There are also examples of ambiguous images for cardandcube #2.
+There are also examples of ambiguous images for cardandcube #2 and #3.
 It can be pictures that are created by tiling with certain mirror or diagonally symmetrical quartets.